 PHOTOGRAVURE

-Photogravure is a photographic printmaking technique, whereby a metal plate is coated with a light sensitive gelatin tissue that has been exposed to a film positive.
-The gelatin with the most exposure to the light hardens, onto the plate, which is then etched in acid.
-The plate is then inked like an etching plate, and run through a press.
-This technique can be used to make prints which accurately recreate the tonal variations in the original photographic film.
+Photogravure is a photographic printmaking technique where a metal plate is coated with light-sensitive gelatin tissue, exposed to a film positive, and then etched in acid.
+The plate is inked and run through a press to transfer the image.
+This method is particularly useful for accurately reproducing the tonal variations found in a photograph.

 Wrench, Scratcher Awl and Dividers from the series ‘Portrait of my Father by John Douglas Piper